 |Tressa Boulden Dressage|

-As a professional student of classical dressage, I enjoy sharing my knowledge as a horse trainer to help build the communication, trust and well-being of the horse with my clients in Sonoma County and surrounding areas.
+As a professional student of classical horsemanship and dressage, I enjoy sharing my knowledge as a horse trainer to help build the communication, trust and well-being of the horse with my clients in Sonoma County and surrounding areas.

 I have studied with various well known instructors in the US and Europe, exploring the subtle differences in breeds, dressage philosophy and training techniques.
 I spent a greater part of my riding life seeking out the best riding teachers who have guided me in the pursuit of studying classical riding.